Table of Contents

 Keto 101: What is a keto diet?

-A keto diet is one specifically designed to put you in the state of ketosis.
-It’s a high fat, low carb diet that forces your body to burn fat instead carbs for fuel.
+A keto diet is one specifically designed to put you in a state of ketosis.
+It’s a high fat, low carb diet that forces your body to burn fat instead of carbs for fuel 🔥

 Normally, your body breaks down carbohydrates into sugars.

 A sugar called glucose is absorbed into your blood and transported around your body where it’s used for many things, one of the most important of which is fuelling your brain.